 He is known throughout the business community as being a founder of the Students Acquiring Knowledge through Experience (S.A.K.E.) program at the Walton College, which gives college students real-life, hands-on exposure to business applications and issues to go along with what they are learning in their classes.
 He has given countless hours of his time to speak to classes and student groups at the Walton College and the University of Arkansas, with leaders of S.A.K.E. lauding him as “our motivational leader and our practical guide.”

-Fletcher also organized and started the “Stuff The Truck” charity, is a major contributor to Easter Seals and the Make-A-Wish Foundation and has contributed millions of dollars for the construction of churches in the state.
+Fletcher also sponsors the “Stuff The Truck” charity, is a major contributor to Easter Seals and the Make-A-Wish Foundation and has contributed millions of dollars for the construction of churches in the state.
 He has given more than $100,000 to Toys for Tots in recent years.
 He also was one of the major contributors to the construction of a new Kappa Sigma fraternity house on the University of Arkansas campus.
 Fletcher is a major contributor to UALR and his Alma Mater University of Arkansas Razorback Foundation.